numlinalg/RLinearAlgebra.jl/docs/src/dev/design.md

 end
 ```
 #### CompressorRecipe Structure
-Because the `Compressor` requires no information about the linear system,
+To form the compressor from the user-inputted information, we need information about the
-when the linear system is known, we need a structure that contains preallocated memory for
-the compressor.
-This location is the `CompressorRecipe`.
-Again we present an example for
-such a structure based on the SparseSign technique:
+linear system.
+Once this information is attained preallocations of the necessary memory can
+be done.
+These preallocations are then stored in the `CompressorRecipe` structure.
+Because
+this structure has all of the preallocated memory for applying the compression technique it
+is this structure that can be applied to matrices and vectors.

+As example, we have included the CompressorRecipe for the sparse sign compressor.
+This
+structure importantly includes the size of the compressor in the `n_rows` and `n_cols`
+fields
 ```
 mutable struct SparseSignRecipe <: CompressorRecipe
     n_rows::Int64